WASSBLD/Portfolio-Optimization-and-Climate-Diagnostics-of-a-Russell-1000-Equity-Portfolio/README.md

 ---

-## Why This Repository Matters

-This repository presents a complete workflow that starts with **portfolio theory** and ends with **climate-aware investment diagnosis**.

-It shows how a portfolio can be:
-- constructed quantitatively,
-- selected according to investor preferences,
-- benchmarked against real investment products and indices,
-- and assessed through a contemporary ESG lens.

-For recruiters, this project demonstrates practical skills in:
-- portfolio management
-- financial modeling
-- risk-adjusted performance evaluation
-- ESG / climate analytics
-- and translating raw data into an investment narrative

----

 ## Summary

 This project builds a concentrated U.S. growth equity portfolio from the top holdings of SEEGX, maps the efficient frontier of that restricted universe, selects the final allocation using a utility-maximization framework, evaluates its financial performance against key benchmarks, and then layers in climate diagnostics using WACI and emissions-transition metrics.

-The result is a project that combines:
-- **modern portfolio theory**
-- **investment performance analysis**
-- and **institutional-style climate diagnostics**

-in a single, professional, Excel-first investment research workflow.